-These surge heights were provided within the SLOSH grid system as illustrated on Figure 2.
+These surge heights were provided within the SLOSH grid system.
 The range of maximum surge heights (low to high) for each scenario is provided for each category of storm (MOM) on Table 3.
-In coordination with the National Weather Service Office - Tallahassee, surge heights and corresponding evacuation zones were determined to assist emergency managers more precisely plan evacuations.
 It should be noted again that these surge heights represent the maximum surge height recorded in the county from the storm tide analysis including inland and back bay areas where the surge can be magnified dependent upon storm parameters.